aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/lab_modules/6_flash_and_test/_index.md

 ### Flash and Monitor the Microcontroller from Your Laptop

 The final step in the modify->build->download->flash sequence is to flash the microcontroller.
-Attach the microcontroller to your laptop.
+Connect the microcontroller to your laptop.
 Next, from the command prompt or terminal opened earlier, ensure you are in the `cdd` directory and then use *esptool* to flash.

 {{% notice note %}}
 The command `esptool ...` will be used.
 Note the syntax that works for *your* laptop installation (e.g., `./esptool.py`, etc.).